Maine Birth Records Search

-Maine birth records are closed until the age of 75 then they are made public records.
-Therefore, only the following people may gain access to your Maine birth record: you if you are 18 or older, your spouse, parents, children, grandchildren, your legal guardian or custodian or a genealogist performing research.
+Maine Public birth records are closed until the age of 75 then they are made public records.
+Therefore, only the following people may gain access to ME birth records: you if you are 18 or older, your spouse, parents, children, grandchildren, your legal guardian or custodian or a genealogist performing research.

 Table of Contents

-You must prove you have a relationship to the person on record and direct and tangible interest in the record if you are obtaining one that is not for yourself.
+You must prove you have a relationship with the person on record and direct and tangible interest in the record if you are obtaining one that is not for yourself.

 When applying, you must prove your identity with a valid, photo ID such as driver’s license, passport or other government-issued ID.